Experiments in

 Cedar Falls, IA 50613

 The ISR code is now packaged with the Mumps Language code.
-The Mumps distro (see below) contains the ISR code and a small
+The Mumps distro

 subset of the OHSUMED database.
 A link to the full database is given below.

-- ISR Book: Implementing
+- ISR Book:

-Information Retrieval Algorithms Using Mumps
+Implementing Information Retrieval Algorithms Using Mumps

 -

-Click here for Mumps & ISR source code distribution
+Click Here for Mumps & ISR source code distribution

-The OHSU Medline database used in these experiments was obtained from:
+- The OHSU Medline database used in these experiments was obtained from:

 and reformatted.